 Supply Fresh-up (Excessive outdoor air supply) Exhaust Fresh-up (Excessive Exhaust air supply) Detail Supply air volume can be set at a higher level than the exhaust air by the remote control.
 Exhaust air volume can be set at a higher level than the supply air by the remote control.
-Major effects Prevents inflow of toilet odor Prevents inflow of outdoor air in winter Prevents outflow of airborne bacteria from rooms in a hospital Prevents outflow of odors from rooms in a nursing home Application Offices, etc. Hospitals, Nursing homes, etc. Example Air supply Air exhaust HRV Normal ventilation fan ventilation fan Portion of fresh up operation ex. <office> (HC0009)</office> Portion of exhaust Air supply Air exhaust Ex. <hospital> (HC0010)</hospital>
+Major effects Prevents inflow of toilet odor Prevents inflow of outdoor air in winter Prevents outflow of airborne bacteria from rooms in a hospital Prevents outflow of odors from rooms in a nursing home Application Offices, etc. Hospitals, Nursing homes, etc. Example Air supply Air exhaust Portion of fresh up operation ex. <office> (HC0009)</office> Portion of exhaust operation Air supply Air exhaust ex. <hospital> (HC0010)</hospital>